ncatlab/nlab-content/pages/5078.md

 * The [[double negation topology]] used in the sheaf-theoretic approach to [[forcing]] is a posite.

   Classical [[set theory|set-theoretic]] [[forcing]] is done exclusively on posites.
-One "reason" for this (in the sense of a reason why set-theorists have not been forced to look beyond such models) is explained in a paper of [[Peter Freyd]] called "All topoi are localic or why permutation models prevail."
+One "reason" for this (in the sense of a reason why set-theorists have not been forced to look beyond such models) is explained in the paper

+  * [[Peter Freyd]] _All topoi are localic or why permutation models prevail_, Journal of Pure and Applied Algebra 46 (1987) pp 49-58

   See also [this MO question](http://mathoverflow.net/questions/13480/set-theoretic-forcing-over-sites) and answer.

 * The [[semilattice of commutative subalgebras]] of a [[C-star algebra]] $A$ is a posite (with trivial topology) internal to whose sheaf topos we have a [[constructive Gelfand duality theorem]] for $A$, even if $A$ was externally non-commutative.